yale-redcap/yes3-exporter/README.md

           <img src="media/Insert_one_export_item_per_field.png"  width="75%" height="75%">

      b.
 Once you have chosen your display, click ‘**make it so**’.

-     c.
 An asterisk will appear next to each unsaved item.
 After you have finished adding form(s) to the            export items, save the changes.

 9.  <b>To add fields:</b>